 Amanda was upset, but we decided to make the best of it.

-One evening as we walked along the deck looking out at the ocean, I was overwhelmed by the love that I felt for this amazing woman.
-I was filled with desire, and we had a wonderful night together.
+One evening as we walked along the deck looking out at the ocean, I was overwhelmed by my love for this remarkable woman.
+I was filled with desire, and we had a fantastic night together.

 What happened?
 What changed?